 Scientific research is enhanced through seamless use not only of research data throughout the scholarly community, but also of data from the farms and the supply chain, as well as environmental NGOs.

-The Food System benefits from easier access to new technological and scientific developments, which will be verified more quickly.
+The Food business operators benefit from easier access to new technological and scientific developments, which will be verified more quickly.

 The Supply Chain has improved information for consumers, retailers and producers.

-We will assure universal data access and promote a data-sharing culture at community level, but we recognise different levels of data openness and we see the FAIR principles as the guide.
+We will assure universal knowledgeaccess and promote a knowledge-sharing culture at community level, but we recognise different levels of data openness and we see the FAIR principles as the guide.
 We recognize and foster diversity.
 Data, information and knowledge has to be organized in an ecosystem of commons and private.
 We see the need for regulations to avoid the establishment of data monopolies and we will support the implementation of those regulations.

-We emphasize the need to enable researchers to easily explore, integrate and simulate their own data as well as data that have been produced by others within or outside their community and that are complementary in terms of objects of study, scales and disciplines.
+We emphasize the need to enable researchers to easily explore, integrate and simulate their own data / knowledge as well as data / knowledge that have been produced by others within or outside their community and that are complementary in terms of objects of study, scales and disciplines.

 We need to harness the power of data produced by Farmers and by Land observation, which includes Precision Agriculture but is not limited to it.
 Farms need to become Labs linked to scientific research.

-We strongly believe that data management starts with data production, in the lab, on the field or at the observational level.
+We strongly believe that data / knowledge management starts with research planning, data production, in the lab, on the field or at the observational level.
 We aim for a strong collaboration with equipment producers for introducing common data sharing principles and standards.

 We will support interoperability across data sources and agree on standards without reinventing wheels.
 Standards need to be open and shared.
 Standards need to be crossdisciplinary and co-defined with communities to ensure their adoption.